RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/ex2b_ChangeDetectionInVideos.md

 In the exercise material, there is an OpenCV program, `Ex2b-ChangeDetectionInVideosExercise.py`, that:

-\begin{enumerate}
-  \item Connects to a camera
+1. Connects to a camera
-  \item Acquire images\footnote{Note that we sometimes refers to an image as a \textit{frame}.}, converts them to gray-scale and after that to floating point images
+2. Acquire images\footnote{Note that we sometimes refers to an image as a \textit{frame}.}, converts them to gray-scale and after that to floating point images
-  \item Computes a difference image between a current image and the previous image.
+3. Computes a difference image between a current image and the previous image.
-  \item Computes the frames per second (fps) and shows it on an image.
+4. Computes the frames per second (fps) and shows it on an image.
-  \item Shows images in windows.
+5. Shows images in windows.
-  \item Checks if the key q has been pressed and stops the program if it is pressed.
+6. Checks if the key `q` has been pressed and stops the program if it is pressed.
-\end{enumerate}

 It is possible to use a mobile phone as a remote camera by following the instructions in Appendix~\ref{app:droidcam}.